spin0 portfolio

 Early exploration

-- Switching apps was inconvenient; comparing them was impossible.
+- I installed several different apps, but switching apps was inconvenient and comparing them was impossible.

 - Started with a Python script printing raw forecast values.

-- Helped me understand how each provider structures data.
+- It helped me understand how each provider structures data.

 - Designed a compact grid to show forecasts from multiple providers all at once.